 Met Office issues weather warning for heavy rain this weekend across UK

-A yellow weather warning has been issued for several parts of the UK and Northern Ireland
+A yellow weather warning has been issued, with some areas expected to see as much as 100mm of rain

 A yellow weather warning is in place across several parts of the UK, with wind and blustery showers expected across most of the country.